kweithers/mlb-fanduel/README.md

 2. Train a xgboost model to predict player scores

-3. Run a multiple constraints knapscack optimzation problem to find the best lineup for a given day
+3. Run a multiple constraints knapsack optimzation problem to find the best lineup for a given day

 Here is an example output: